nknick99/react-chat-app/README.md

-## The producion build has been deployed on
+## The production build has been deployed on

 https://nikchat-app.netlify.app